AymericMbepa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10-script that displays the result of BREATH to the power LOVE 11-convert binary to decimal
-12-script that prints all possible combinations of two letters, except oo
+12-script that prints all possible combinations of two letters, except oo 13-script that prints a number with two decimal places, followed by a new line.